EnterpriseDB/repmgr/README.md

 For a list of changes since `repmgr 2` and instructions on upgrading to `repmgr 3`, see the "Upgrading from repmgr 2" section below.

+For a list of frequently asked questions about `repmgr`, please refer to the file `FAQ.md`.

 Overview
 --------